Open Specification · v2.1 · March 2026

 Search index

 The YAML files are the source of truth.
-A SQLite database serves as the search index — rebuilt from YAML on demand.
-The index contains FTS5 tables for BM25 search and a vector table for embedding search.
-If the index is lost or corrupted, it is regenerated from the YAML files with zero data loss.
+BM25 search runs in-process over engram text — no database required for the default search path.
+An optional SQLite database can serve as a read index for faster filtered queries at scale (enable with index: true in config).
+The SQLite index is rebuilt from YAML on demand.
+If the .db file is lost or corrupted, it is regenerated from the YAML files with zero data loss.

 Tool interface